lqueryvg/ccigraph/README.md

 ![Lint](https://github.com/lqueryvg/ccigraph/workflows/Lint/badge.svg)

-`ccigraph` is a CLI tool to help create sgraph (think "diagrams") of your CircleCI workflows.
+`ccigraph` is a CLI tool to help creates graph (think "diagrams") of your CircleCI workflows.

 Suitable for viewing in https://dreampuf.github.io/GraphvizOnline.